thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* Lower case files (example: pack.vol from SYSTEM.VOL) are suspicious files that need to be examined further (this applies to all file types)
 	* These are also hidden data files (must be decrypted); the names of the files listed and anything past the EOF section can be encrypted data (hence some of the weird file names and / or specific sizes of files within their respective archives)
 * Structure:
-	* 0x04 - Unknown value at this time
+	* 0x04 - Offset to Encrypted Data Section (varies per archive)
-	* 0x08 - Number of files within the archive
+	* 0x08 - Number of files within the archive (extremely important for decryption)
-	* 0x0c - Total file size of archive (very important for decryption; after extracting the data, run BRS-Xor.bms script on the VOL file and you'll see what I mean)
+	* 0x0c - Total file size of archive (not that important now that decryption has been figured out)
-	* 0x10 - 0x14 - There are at least 3 individual XOR encryption keys in this one byte although some archives may use different keys; they are almost always going to be here and 0x55 is the main one for the vast majority of encrypted files
+	* 0x10 - The first byte here seems to be the main encryption key for everything; the other bytes might be backups
 	* 0x20 - File list starts here; each name takes up 32 bytes
 	* For every file listed, it follows this structure (offset used instead of specific address and begins 32 bytes after the start)
-		* 0x04 - Data Offset within the archive
+		* 0x04 - Data Offset from the start of the Encrypted Data Section
-		* 0x08 - Extracted file size
-		* File list sizes vary per archive but they consistently use a single 16-byte section that begins and ends with 0x37 (EOF section from here on)
-			* This section also consists of single bytes that are all probably extra XOR encryption keys (minus 0x37)
-			* Example: Several PTMDs that are nested fairly deep in the structure use "0x65 0x65" (ee) for at least part of their encryption.
-				0x28 seems to be the only one from the original that's omitted here, so it's very possible that one is never used
+		* 0x08 - Data Size after extraction; may be compressed in some instances but so far that has been on a file by file basis within nested archives

 =================================================================
 * Tentative Name: Let's Play Kid
 * Type: Data archive